cwmillerjr/decced/docs/readme.md

 ## options.json
 ### Default Example
-If you look at the options.json file for the default config, you'll see a simple options file.
+If you look at the options.json file for the DefaultExample card, you'll see a simple options file.
 It only contains the Name and a default manifest record to use if there are more cards left on a page than there are manifest records to fill it.

 ```
 {